encela95dus/ios_pythonista_examples/README.md

 # Pythonista ui examples

- This contains a collection small examples to cover [ios pythonista](http://omz-software.com/pythonista/) ui module functionality based on the examples from pythonista forum and the examples provided with the app.
+ This contains a collection of small examples that cover [ios pythonista](http://omz-software.com/pythonista/) ui module functionality based on the examples from pythonista forum and the examples provided with the app.

 *   incdec.py, incdec.pyui -  example with label  and button